-John Rankin was a Presbyterian minister and a prominent member of the Underground Railroad network that assisted runaway slaves in the years before the American Civil War.
+John Rankin was a Presbyterian minister and a prominent member of the Underground Railroad network that assisted fugitives from slavery in the years before the American Civil War.

 Rankin was born on February 4, 1793, in Tennessee.
 He attended Washington College in Virginia, and became a minister in the Presbyterian Church.
 Rankin dedicated his life to abolishing slavery in America.
 In 1818, Rankin formed an anti-slavery society in Carlisle, Kentucky.
 Slavery was legal in Kentucky and Rankin was criticized for his views.
 He eventually moved to Ripley, Ohio.
 Slavery was illegal in Ohio.
 While many Ohioans opposed the ending of slavery, the people of the state were generally more receptive to abolitionists than their neighbors in Kentucky.